More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 A waypoint is a single named point with coordinates (and optional metadata like name, description, symbol).
 A route is an ordered list of waypoints representing a planned path, intended for turn-by-turn navigation; it has no timestamps because it has not been travelled yet.
 A track is the actual recorded path, stored as a sequence of trkpt elements with latitude, longitude, optional elevation, and a timestamp for each point.
 The track captures what really happened, including pauses and detours, while a route describes what should happen.
 Tracks can be subdivided into trkseg (track segments) where a GPS signal was lost.

 Almost every consumer GPS device made since 2005 exports GPX, including Garmin (Edge, Fenix, eTrex), Wahoo (Bolt, Elemnt), Sigma, Polar, Suunto, Lezyne, and Apple Watch (via third-party apps).
 On mobile, Strava, Komoot, Gaia GPS, AllTrails, MapMyRide, OsmAnd, Locus Map, and OruxMaps all export GPX.
 Web platforms like Wikiloc, RouteYou, and OpenStreetMap also serve GPX downloads.
-This tool reads any well-formed GPX 1.0 or 1.1 document, including the Garmin TrackPointExtension (heart rate, cadence, power) and the Cluetrust extension (lap data).
-Custom extensions are preserved on re-export.
+This tool reads any well-formed GPX 1.0 or 1.1 document and plots its tracks, waypoints, and elevation.
+Files that include Garmin TrackPointExtension data (heart rate, cadence, power) load fine; those extra channels are not charted, but they are kept intact in the original file you download.

 Yes, completely.
 The entire GPX file is parsed in the browser using a DOMParser, rendered with Leaflet client-side, and edited entirely in JavaScript memory.
 No data is transmitted to any server, no network calls are made after the page loads, and no cookies or tracking analytics are installed for the location data.
 You can verify this by opening the network tab of your browser developer tools while editing; you will see zero outgoing requests.
 The tool also works fully offline once the page is cached.
 This is especially important because GPS tracks often reveal home address, workplace, and daily routines.

-GPX Viewer & Editor - GPS Track Viewer — Free GPX viewer and editor: view, analyze and edit GPX files online.
-Display GPS tracks on map, view waypoints, routes,
+GPX Viewer & Editor - GPS Track Viewer — Free online GPX viewer: load a GPX file, see tracks on a map, read an interactive elevation profile, distance, duration

 GPX Viewer & Editor - GPS Track Viewer